yxni98/EMNLP_2022/_pages/venue.md

 ## Abu Dhabi

-Abu Dhabi is the capital and the second-most populous city of the United Arab Emirates (after Dubai).
+Abu Dhabi is the capital and the second-most populous city of the United Arab Emirates (UAE) after Dubai.
+Abu Dhabi is also the capital of the Emirtate of Abu Dhabi, one of the seven emirates that comprise the UAE federation.
 Situated on a set of islands in the Persian Gulf, Abu Dhabi is a cosmopolitan city with a very large international presence (90% of residents).
 English is the lingua franca.

 To find out more, please visit [this page](https://visitabudhabi.ae/en).